Manslaughter conviction overturned for Windsorite facing 15 years in prison for killing London man

 With bright meteors blazing across the sky from the Aquariids meteor shower and a chance to see a lunar eclipse, Friday will be the time to look up to the sky for a day of spectacular celestial events.

-Pranksters mow symmetrically giant penis in lawn of King Charles coronation party site
+Pranksters mow a symmetrical, giant penis in lawn of King Charles coronation party site

 Many First Nations people are standing behind a Ukrainian TikToker after he received online hate for attending a powwow in Regina.